Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 Mojo is created to solve this problem:
 * It has the usability and intuitiveness of Python for model development, adding meta-programming features, like a truly high-level language.
 The entire Python ecosystem is made available to Mojo through CPython.
 * It has the performance and system programming capabilities of a low-level language like C++ or Rust.
+* Mojo is built on top of next-generation compiler technologies.
+By taking advantage of MLIR, Mojo code can access a variety of AI-tuned hardware features, such as TensorCores and AMX extensions.
-* MLIR removes the necessity to use CUDA at the lowest level.
+MLIR removes the necessity to use CUDA at the lowest level.
+This compatibility allows the same code to be compiled for different devices *without modifications*.

 This will lead to accelerated development and production-use of AI technologies.

 ## 1.2 Targets and Characteristics of the language
 *Mojo is F(ast), - S(calable), A(ccelerated)*.

+Mojo combines the parts of Python that researchers love with the systems programming features that require the use of C, C++ and CUDA

 Let's analyze each of these characteristics.

 ### 1.2.1 A Fast language